anthonycaccese/minui-menu-es-de/README.md

 This is a translation of the MinUI menu interface (originally designed & created by [Shaun Inman](https://github.com/shauninman/)) for ES-DE.

-My work focused on tranlating the layout so that it could be buildable in the theme engine for ES-DE.
+My work focused on translating the layout so that it could be buildable in the theme engine for ES-DE.
 Please refer to the `Changes Made` section below for additional details.

 The original version of the UI can be found as part of the awesome MinUI custom firmware [here](https://github.com/shauninman/MinUI).